 Since 2014 Dom Pérignon has no longer used the term oenothèque for its late-release Champagnes, but the word Plenitude.
 This style represents Dom Pérignon champagne which ages in a series of stages, producing “windows of opportunity, or plenitudes” when the Champagne can be disgorged and released to bring consumers a different expression of the same vintage.

 An acclaimed vintage Champagne from what was a largely a hot and dry year.
 Aged for 9 years before release.
 Light, yet distinctly candied fruits mingle with straw and on the nose.
 Silky.
 Minerality lurks throughout the peach, brioche and honeyed palate.
+To read a more in-depth review on the Dom 2006, check out our post.

 Released to much acclaim after cellaring for over 10 years, this is as good as it gets for Rose Champagne.
 Floral and candied fruit nose.
 Intense, clear red-fruit flavours, it still shows a great deal of youth.
 A rounded creamy finish.